Suit blames Saudi Arabia for attack at Florida military base

 The suit comes as the Biden administration has signaled a tougher stance on Saudi Arabia after a mostly cozy relationship for the last four years between Trump and Crown Prince Mohammed bin Salman.
 Earlier this month, President Joe Biden made good on a campaign commitment to end U.S. support for a five-year Saudi-led bombing campaign in Yemen.
 He made clear, however, that the U.S. would not completely abandon military assistance for the kingdom.

 The lawsuit was filed in the Northern District of Florida on behalf of the families of the three who were killed and 13 others who were injured, including sheriff’s deputies.
-A spokesperson for the Saudi embassy in Washington did not immediately return an email seeking comment.
+A spokesperson for the Saudi embassy in Washington did not immediately return an email seeking comment Monday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.